Shark 24 World Championship

-A World Championship Regatta for the Shark 24 class has been continuously contested for over 50 years.
+The Shark World Championship is an sailing regatta for the Shark 24 class.
+The title has been officially recognised by World Sailing since year 2000 but has it origions dating back since 1966 so over 60 years.
 The regatta follows a three-year rotation where for two consecutive years the regatta is hosted by the Canadian Shark Class Association in Canada, and the third year it is held in Europe in Austria, Germany, or Switzerland.